Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Proposed Algorithm

-However, the variable in (\ref{p_obj1}) is contained in the array manifold, while there still exist $K$ quartic function terms, a quadratic function term and a linear function item with respect to the array manifold.
-Fortunately, it can be proved in the following proposition that the quartic, quadratic and linear items in (\ref{p_obj1}) can be reduced to the first-order items and the difference of the first-order items if we only focus on optimizing the position of one element at a time.
+However, $\mathbf{p}$ in (\ref{p_obj1}) is contained in the array manifold, while there exist $K$ quartic terms, a quadratic term, and a linear item w.r.t. the array manifold.
+Fortunately, it is shown in the following proposition that these items can be reduced to the first-order items and the difference of the first-order items if we focus on optimizing the position of one element at a time.